 It depends on your location and the kind of panels you plan to use.
 Since there's a moderate amount of snowfall in Bloomingdale, your best time to install solar panels is in the spring and fall.

-The best type of residential solar panel will depend on your specific needs and goals.
-Generally speaking, monocrystalline solar panels are the most efficient for houses in Bloomingdale.
-However, if lowering cost is your top priority, then you may want to consider thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the brand names and models of solar panels a company offers and the benefits and drawbacks of each.
+The answer depends on your specific needs and goals.
+In most cases, monocrystalline solar panels are the most efficient for Bloomingdale homes.
+However, if you have a limited budget, then you may want to consider polycrystalline or thin-film solar panels.
+When you're gathering estimates, make sure to ask about the types of solar panels a company offers and the benefits and drawbacks of each.